kqr/kqr.github.com/_posts/2013-02-07-part-10-compilation-and-comments.md

       putStrLn "End of transmission."
 <div class="label">An example of a program with comments</div>

-All the lines starting with `--` will be completely ignored by Haskell.
-They are *only* there for the programmers to read.
-They are thrown out of the program when the computer reads it.
+All the text on a line, starting from `--` and extending to the end of the line, will be completely ignored by Haskell.
+That text is *only* there for the programmers to read.
+That text is thrown out of the program before the computer runs it.

 These particular comments were perhaps not very useful, but it is a good habit to put comments in bits of the program that you find particularly tricky.
-Even if you are the only one who is reading your code, coming back to code without comments half a year later and trying to figure out what it does is sometimes a nightmare.
+Even if you are the only one who is reading your code, coming back to code without comments half a year later and trying to figure out what it does can be a nightmare.

 I said there was another way to make comments.
 You can also start comments in Haskell with `{-` and then end them with `-}`.
 This is useful for making a comment in the middle of a line, or making a huge block comment.